-Ash is acidic and corrosive to the surrounding firepit materials and can shorten the lifespan of your firepit surround.
+Ash is alkaline and corrosive to the surrounding firepit materials and can shorten the lifespan of your firepit surround.
 Ash also builds up as debris over time, making building and maintaining your fire harder.
 In short, yes.

 A thin layer of ash can help your fire burn well.
 Leave about an inch of ash in the firepit to help insulate coals.
 Give your firepit a thorough cleaning once a season to keep it in the best working order.

-You could also invest in afirepit grate with ember catcher and clean out your ashes after every fire, allowing the fine mesh to serve the purpose of the ash bed, so you do not need to leave behind the corrosive ash.
+You could also invest in a firepit grate with ember catcher and clean out your ashes after every fire, allowing the fine mesh to serve the purpose of the ash bed, so you do not need to leave behind the corrosive ash.

-Please wait at least 24 hours after a fire before you attempt to clean it out.
+Wait at least 24 hours after a fire before you attempt to clean it out.
 It takes time for the embers and coals to cool completely.
 Assume there are still hot embers left behind in the ash and wear proper protective gear.
 If you do find any hot coals, move them away from where you are cleaning and surround them with a thin pile of ash.
 Use a shovel or metal scoop and store the ashes in a metal bucket or ashcan.

 Remove as much ash as you can and ensure there are no remaining embers before beginning a more thorough cleaning process.
 A shop vac can capture the last of the ashes once you've removed the bulk of ash and are sure the rest is thoroughly cooled down.